Skip to main content

 });

 Note that, in the case you have a centralized database, Edge locations are often far away from your database.
-If you are quering your database in your loaders/actions, you might experience much longer latency when deployed to the edge.
+If you are querying your database in your loaders/actions, you might experience much longer latency when deployed to the edge.

 info